GenieTim/genieblog.ch/source/_posts_en/2015/2015-01-03-lubuntu-als-standardbetriebssystem-auf-dem-cubietruck-per-mac.en.md

 layout: post
 link: http://genieblog.ch/lubuntu-als-standardbetriebssystem-auf-dem-cubietruck-per-mac/
 slug: lubuntu-als-standardbetriebssystem-auf-dem-cubietruck-per-mac
-title: Lubuntu als Standardbetriebssystem auf dem Cubietruck - per Mac
+title: Lubuntu as default OS on the Cubietruck - using a Mac
 wordpress_id: 55
 categories:
   - Cubietruck